Disclosure: This post may contain affiliate links. Please visit my About page for disclosures, Privacy Policy and more information.

-Quick and Easy Simple crochet star pattern perfect for using up scraps and using to decorate for your favorite holidays.
-String them together to make a garland, add a hook to make an ornament, or hang them like in the stars wall hanging.
+Quick and Easy Simple crochet star pattern perfect for using up scraps and decorating for your favorite holidays.
+String them together to make a garland, add a hook to make a Christmas ornament, sew it on as an applique, or hang them like in the star wall hanging.

-You’ll find two different versions of the easy crochet stars for free below!
+You’ll find two free crochet pattern versions of the easy crochet stars below or you can purchase the ad-free PDF version here.

 I was recently looking on Pinterest for quick crochet star patterns I wanted to use in another project.
-While I was practicing a couple different stars, I ended up creating my own star pattern that I loved!
+While I was practicing a couple of different patterns, I ended up creating my own easy star pattern that I loved!

 How do you crochet a star?

-You’ll start with a magic ring and either work single crochets or double crochets into the ring.
-For the next round, you’ll work a series of single crochets, double crochets, and treble crochets with a picot stitch to form each of those star points.
+You’ll start with a magic circle and either work single crochets or double crochets into the circle.
+For the next round, you’ll work a series of single crochets, double crochets, and treble crochets with a picot stitch to form each of those points.

-The patterns below include instructions for the single crochet version and the double crochet version.
-The stars are similar but varying the start and using different yarn and hook sizes you can make a variety of crochet stars.
+The free pattern below includes instructions for the single crochet version and the double crochet version.
+They’re are similar but vary in the stitches you start with and by using different yarn and hook sizes you can make a variety of crochet stars.
+You can even start the circle with half double crochet round and make a third size.

-These are a wonderful scrap yarn buster.
+These small stars are wonderful scrap yarn busters.
 The smallest stars with baby weight yarn took less than 0.1 ounces of yarn and the bulky yarn stars took around 0.5 ounces.
 I had so much fun working through my scraps, I couldn’t stop!

-Once you get used to crochet the stars, even making them with fuzzy yarn becomes easy.
+I’ve made the them with cotton yarn, acrylic yarn, and even fuzzy yarn.
+Once you get used to crocheting the stars, even making them with fuzzy yarn becomes easy.

 If you hang them like in the crochet star wall hanging, the whole thing can be used as a modern wall hanging or in a nursery as a mobile.